 Steve Boland is a nonprofit veteran with over twenty-five years of experience helping charities grow with new ideas in fundraising and communications.
 He has served as executive director of Saint Paul Neighborhood Network, the Summit University Planning Council, and Greater Frogtown Community Development Corporation before founding Next in Nonprofits.

 Steve has presented over 100 learning sessions on topics such as crowdfunding, engaging corporate philanthropy, and social media strategy for nonprofits.
-He disputes his Myers Briggs Type characterization of “Field Marshal” as any kind of apt descriptor, as authentic leadership never comes from issuing orders.
+He disputes his Myers Briggs Type characterization of “Commander” as any kind of apt descriptor, as authentic leadership never comes from issuing orders.

 A graduate of the University of Minnesota Twin Cities, Steve holds a Master of Nonprofit Management from Hamline University, is an alumnus of the Shannon Leadership Institute, and serves on the Board of Directors for Outfront Minnesota.
 Steve is an adjunct instructor at Hamline University in Development and Fundraising.